What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Traffic Congestion Classification Task.}} It aims to recognize abnormal traffic flow patterns, characterized by increased vehicle density, reduced speeds, and longer travel times on road networks.
+It aims to recognize abnormal traffic flow patterns, characterized by increased vehicle density, reduced speeds, and longer travel times on road networks.
 Traditional methods largely rely on the construction and maintenance of hardware facilities, such as induction coils and GNSS.
 Vision-based approaches discriminate the existence or severity of congestion or describe the congestion process involved in traffic surveillance or dashcam frames \cite{8451957,s24134272,9901471}, using traffic parameters such as vehicle count, vehicle area ratio, and lane change rate \cite{9901471}.

-\textbf{\textit{Traffic Congestion Classification Datasets.}} Two datasets are discussed in this section, \textit{Chinese City Traffic Image Database (CCTRIB)} \cite{CCTRIB}, and \textit{ University at Albany DEtection and TRACking (UA-DETRAC)} \cite{UA-DETRAC}.
-Fig.~\ref{fig:congestion_datasets_comparison} presents two sample images from each dataset, superimposing the corresponding ground truths for illustration.
-Specifically, labels for CCTRIB are extracted from TXT document and translated from Chinese into English, while bounding box coordinates and category labels for UA-DETRAC are extracted from JSON document.
+This section discusses two datasets, \textit{Chinese City Traffic Image Database (CCTRIB)} \cite{CCTRIB} and \textit{University at Albany DEtection and TRACking (UA-DETRAC)} \cite{UA-DETRAC}.
+Fig.~\ref{fig:congestion_datasets_comparison} presents two sample images from each dataset with overlaid ground-truth annotations.
+Specifically, labels for CCTRIB are extracted from TXT file and translated from Chinese into English, while bounding box coordinates and category labels for UA-DETRAC are extracted from JSON document.